ICREA research professor at Universitat Pompeu Fabra (UPF) and group leader of the computational biophysics laboratory and associate professor at UPF.

 I have a bachelor degree in applied mathematics (1997, University of Bologna) and a PhD in computational chemistry (2002, Queen Mary University of London).
 I have worked at the CINECA supercomputing center (1998-1999), at University College London (2003-2006) and later I won a 5 year Ramon y Cajal tenure-track fellowship at University Pompeu Fabra and the I3 program, before becoming ICREA Professor.

 I have published 80 articles in international journals (PNAS, JACS, Nat.
 Chem., Nat.
 Commun., etc).
+My h-index is 30 with over 3200 citations.
 In the last four years I gave 30 oral presentations at international conferences (18 as invited speaker) and lectures in many pharmaceutical companies.
-My H-index is 30 with over 3200 citations.
 I am associate editor of “In-silico pharmacology”.

 Biomedicine.
 We use large distributed computational resources (GPUGRID.net) with thousands of GPUs for molecular dynamics simulations, binding prediction, binding kinetics, Markov state models, online sampling methods (ACEMD, HTMD).
-The approach is computational driven but we like to collaborate with experimental laboratories and pharma companies.
+The approach is computational driven but we like to collaborate with experimental laboratories and pharmaceutical companies.

 Machine Intelligence.
 In this research line we develop machine learning approaches applied to biological data.
 We are particularly interested in behavioral intelligence, artificial neural networks, sparse coding, deep and hierarchical learning.